mendix/docs/content/en/docs/developerportal/collaborate/team-server/_index.md

 {{% alert color="info" %}}
 You may have to add the final slash (`/`) manually to follow the link.
 You may also be asked to re-enter your Mendix credentials.
 Single sign-on (SSO) is not yet implemented for the Team Server.

-Connecting to Git is done via a Personal Access Token (PAT).
+Connecting to Git is done via a personal access token (PAT).
 For information on how to create a PAT, see the [Personal Access Tokens](/developerportal/community-tools/mendix-profile/#pat) section of *Mendix Profile*.

-When connecting, your username is your Mendix account username, and your password is the Personal Access Token you created.
+When connecting, your username is your Mendix account username, and your password is the personal access token you created.
 Alternatively, you can use the word *pat* as your username.
 {{% /alert %}}

 ## 3 Revision History {#revision-history}